 A lot of companies are still recovering from the investments to digitally transform their company and now a new technology is in front of them that is showing its value.
 The big first question a company will ask themselves is: Do we build a team around this new technology or do we buy a solution from a third party?
 Artificial Intelligence is slowly showing its full potential, thus companies want to jump on this opportunity!
 This article sums up the pro and cons of each decision because it is not a black and white story.
 Depending on the quality of your IT department, the long term of your company and the type of solutions you need, the decision will change.
 If you are looking for a top-notch AI firm, stop looking and let's get in touch!

 - How AI can make doctors more human – By Ron Winslow for Onezero

-In a new book a prominent cardiologist argues that AI could help doctors become human again and connect better with their patients.
-This is a large issue because there is lack of the deep empathy and that is necessary to build a trusting and caring patient-doctor relationship.
-The message the cardiologist wants to give is: A.I. could significantly augment human performance, doctor performance, clinician performance, and at the same time empower consumers and patients to take charge of their health.
+In a new book, a prominent cardiologist argues that AI could help doctors become human again and connect better with their patients.
+This is a large issue because there is a lack of deep empathy and that is necessary to build a trusting and caring patient-doctor relationship.
+The message the cardiologist wants to give is A.I. could significantly augment human performance, doctor performance, clinician performance, and at the same time empower consumers and patients to take charge of their health.

 - The weirdest uses of AI - By Thomas Macaulay for Techworld

 Since the rise of the buzzword Artificial Intelligence, there have been a lot of companies trying to embrace it to the fullest.
 This may sometimes result at first glance in weird use cases, but that in the end also found their usage on the market.
 Examples of these are: creating inspirational quotes, flipping burgers, finding Waldo, creating perfumes, etc.